WeekendLe/LAUNCHXL-F28379D-Standalone-Project/README.md

 * Clears the hardware overflow status flag (`TIF`) belonging to CPU Timer 1.
 * Re-broadcasts the retro startup graphic using `vPrintWelcomeBanner()`.
 * Samples the current value of the `ADCA` global variable and transforms it into character strings:
-  1. Queues the header label `"ADCA: "` into the software transmit ring buffer.
-  2. Converts the 16-bit raw integer into alphanumeric characters.
-  3. Appends newline and carriage return string control sequences (`\n\r`).
 * Pumps data out to the physical wire by calling the ring buffer manager `vWriteSCI()`.
 * Toggles the physical Red LED (`GPIO34` / `LD3` on the LaunchPad) to establish a distinct heartbeat.